vvvv/The-Gray-Book/reference/hde/exporting.md

 <center>The Application Exporter reporting a problem</center>

 #### NuGet dependency issues
 Read the red error message carefully.
 There will be a reason given for the problem you're facing.
-If that reason hints at incompatible packages, you may have accumulated packages in your nuget folder over time, which prevent the export from succeeding.
-In such a case a solution could be, starting with a clean nuget folder.
+If that reason hints at incompatible packages, you may have accumulated packages in your NuGet folder over time, which prevent the export from succeeding.
+In such a case try starting from a clean NuGet folder.
+Here are the steps to do so:
+- Open your NuGet folder: `Quad menu -> Manage NuGets -> Show Installed` opens your `C:\Users\..\AppData\Local\vvvv\gamma\nugets` folder
+- Close vvvv
+- Go one level up from your NuGet folder and rename it so you have: `C:\Users\..\AppData\Local\vvvv\gamma\nugets_backup`
+- Open vvvv and your patch
+- The document menu will be red, meaning it's missing referenced dependencies
+- Click the `Document menu -> Dependencies` and rightclick to select all missing dependencies, then choose: "Install exact referenced version"
+- Wait for all packages to be installed again, then try the export again

 #### Export fails with "..could not copy file.."
 This may happen when you have packages referenced as source repository.
 To still get a successful export in such cases you can try: